 Guests often ask me which island is my favourite island to guide on.
 It’s always a hard answer as I’ve fished on Farquhar, Desroches, St Josephs, Poivre, Alphonse, Astove and even Assumption.
 All of those islands and atolls each have their unique character, but if push comes to shove, Cosmoledo will win.
 Not only is it jam-packed with fish that love to smash flies, its natural makeup is beyond beautiful.
-From jagged sharp rocks to miles of untouched white beaches.
-If you are like myself, who enjoys photography and wildlife then every day will be filled with incredible sightings.
+From jagged, sharp rocks to miles of untouched white beaches.
+If you are like myself, who enjoy photography and wildlife, then every day will be filled with incredible sightings.
 I’ve said it countless times:

 “Guiding on Cosmo is like being in your own David Attenborough documentary”

 With the 2017 – 2018 Cosmoledo season all done and dusted, it’s time to reflect on what was possibly one of the most memorable seasons to date.
 Memorable for epic as well as difficult situations; however, guiding on one of the most prestigious and remote islands in the world, the epic situations definitely outweigh the bad ones.